gSchool/js-basic-training/markdown/defining_functions.md

 ## Arrow Function Expression Syntax

 A third way we can define functions is using the arrow function expression syntax.
-This method of defining a function also assigns the function defintion to a variable, and, does not involve hoisting.
-It is more terse than the other ways of defining functions, and has some subtle differences which we will explore at a later time:
+This method of defining a function also assigns the function definition to a variable, and, does not involve hoisting.
+Arrow function expressions are more terse than the other ways of defining functions, and has some subtle differences which you will explore at a later time.
+Arrow function expressions are a newer addition do the JavaScript language, and in some situations, are incredible advantageous:

 ```javascript
 let doNothing = () => {}